rbisdorff/Digraph3/docSphinx/pearls.rst

    Standard versus robust strict outranking digraphs oriented by their initial and terminal prekernels

-The robust version eventually drops two strict outrankings: between *a4* and *a7* and between *a7* and *a1*.The remaining 14 strict outranking situations qualify now for a robust stability level of +2, resp. -2 and more.
+The robust version eventually drops two strict outrankings: between *a4* and *a7* and between *a7* and *a1*.
+The remaining 14 strict outranking situations qualify now all with stability level of +2, resp. -2 and more.

+Let us have a final look at the corresponding performance heat map.

+>>> t.showHTMLPerformanceHeatmap(Correlations=True,rankingRule='NetFlows')

+..
+Figure:: robustHeatmap.png
+   :name: robustHeatmap
+   :alt: Heat map of the random 3 Objectives performance tableau
+   :width: 600 px
+   :align: center

+   Heat map of the random 3 Objectives performance tableau ordered by the *NetFlows* ranking rule

+Recommending alternatives *a4* as well as *a2* as potential best choices appears well justified.
+Alternative *a4* is an overall compromise best choice, whereas alternative *a2* is unanimously strong on two out of three decision objectives.

 Back to :ref:`Content Table <Pearls-Tutorial-label>`